 Assessing ESOL students & Changes to WIDA scoring

-Throughout the school year I would constantly assess my ESOL students.
-I used short formative assessments that I would integrated into activities we were already doing.
+Throughout the school year I constantly assess my ESOL students.
+I use short formative assessments that I integrated into activities we were already doing.

 Using Rubrics for quick assessments

 To get a sense of their speaking level I will sometimes take out the WIDA speaking rubric and simply listen to students conversations and write down where they fall on the rubric.
 Writing is also easy to organically assess.
 I look at writing samples students have completed or are in the process of completing, take note of how much support they have received and again use the WIDA writing rubric to score.